pitt-crc/lmod_tracking/README.md

 ```

 Once installed, the necessary database schema can be applied using the `migrate` command.
-Before running the command, make sure you have already created a `.env` file as described in the previous step.
+Before running the command, make sure you have already created a `.ingest.env` file as described in the previous step.
 The `--sql` option can be used to perform an initial dry run and print the migration SQL logic without modifying the database.

 ```bash